 Carrying amount

-D ecember 31, 2020 December 31, 2019
+December 31, 2021 December 31, 2020

 Variable rate instruments:

-Financial assets \$ 1,836,291 1,554,199
+Financial assets \$ 1,708,908 1,836,291

-Financial liabilities (9,076,469) (9,175,602)
+Financial liabilities (10,077,546) (9,076,469)

 The following sensitivity analysis is based on the risk exposure to interest rate on the derivative and non-derivative financial instruments on the reporting date.
-Regarding the assets and liabilities with variable interest rates, the analysis is on the basis of the assumption that the amount of assets and liabilities outstanding at the reporting date were outstanding throughout the year.
+Regarding the assets and liabilities with variable interest rates, the analysis is based on the assumption that the amount of assets and liabilities outstanding at the reporting date were outstanding throughout the year.
 The rate of change is expressed as the interest rate increase or decrease by 0.25% when reporting to management internally, which also represents the Group's management's assessment of the reasonably possible interest rate change.

-If the interest rate had increased or decreased by 0.25%, the Group's net profit before tax would have decreased or increased by \$18,100 and \$19,054 for the years ended December 31, 2020 and 2019, respectively, which would be mainly resulting from demand deposits, and unsecured loans with variable interest rates.
+If the interest rate had increased or decreased by 0.25%, the Group's net profit before tax would have decreased or increased by \$20,922 and \$18,100 for the years ended December 31, 2021 and 2020, respectively, which would be mainly resulting from demand deposits, and unsecured loans with variable interest rates.